studymadara/React/readme.md

-# Spring Reactive
+# Spring
-This module will have 2 things
+This module will have the following things

 1. Reactive Database - (Create, Update, Delete)
 2. Reactive WebAPI - Will call an external api - (Need to figure out which one for eg. zomato public api or likewise)
+3. Monitoring
+4. Tracing in Distributed System
+5. Resilience
+6. Feature Flag in Spring Boot

 ### Now apart from those things we will add bonus points for :)
 - [ ] Spring WebSecurity